Yibir: Contemporary situation

 Yibir have a reputation for magic; one of their traditional functions is to bless the newborn and the newly married.
 In return for these blessings they receive gifts, a continual repayment for the killing of Mohammed Hanif.
 They subsist in two different ways—by being attached to noble Somali families, or by (cyclically) visiting different households.
 The payments they receive, called samanyo (described by an English scholar as a "tax"), also function to forestall the fear of a possible cursing of the (Somali) host by the Yibir soothsayer or magician; though the Yibir are the "smallest and most despised" clan of the sab, they are thought to have the strongest magic.
 Persistently refusing to give a gift on the occasion of a birth invites the curse of the Yibir, which is supposed to result in a violent death for the refusing party or a deformed new-born.
 Another of the Yibir's believed supernatural characteristics is that when they die they vanish: no one, according to Somali tradition, "has ever seen the grave of a Yibir", a quality possibly derived from the disappearance of their ancestor, Hanif.
+Hanfili the spouse of Hanif is stated to have her mausoleum in the city of Harar which receives frequent visitors, talismans are made from the tree near the grave.

 There has been no census count and estimates about the Yibir community vary.
 In 2000, Ahmad Jama Hersi who is a Kenyan resident, guessed that 25,000 Yibir lived in Somalia and neighboring countries.

 Language

 The language of the Yibir (like that of the Madhiban) is described by early 20th century Western linguists as a dialect of the Somali language.
 Yibir and Madhiban are similar and share a number of words.
+Enrico Cerulli published some data on this Harla community's language, called af Harlaad, which resembled the Somali languages spoken by the Yibir and Madhiban low-caste groups.